 As a socially savvy student, being your own best brand steward is your individual responsibility.

-Your online footprint becomes a permanent record of you as an individual, particularly on social media.
+Your online footprint becomes a permanent record of you as an individual.
 Ensuring your digital behavior is consistent with the image you wish to project, the values you hold and the reputation you seek to build is of paramount importance.

 74% of (teenagers and young adults) currently use Facebook, followed by Instagram use with a 59% share and Snapchat with a 57% share.
 Yet when teens, whose average age was 16.3, rated their "most important” social network, Instagram and Twitter were given more important ratings than Facebook.